 (The doctor gives me a weird look and pins my son’s head down again to check out the other ear.
 Although he’s on his stomach, my son again takes this as his cue to roll over.)

 Doctor: *jerks back* “He rolled over again!
 Why does he keep doing that?!
 Can’t you stop him?!” *to my son* “Stop rolling over!”

 Me: “Right.
 Uh, again, I repeat that I have a very active baby.
 Even in sleep, I cannot get him to stay still unless I physically restrain him.
 By the way, I wanted you to check out his bottom gums.
 I know it’s a bit soon, but—”

 (I stop in surprise as the doctor immediately pries my son’s mouth open and sticks his finger in his mouth.
 As with any new thing that goes into a baby’s mouth, my son promptly clamps down.)

 Doctor: *screams in pain* “HE BIT ME!
 Your baby bit me!
 I thought you said he was only three months old!
 Why does he have teeth?!
 He bit me!”

 (At this point my husband intervened, picked up our son, and we left.
 I have never met a pediatrician so inexperienced!)

-Users browsing this forum: Baidu [Spider], Bing [Bot], CaffeineGirl and 3 guests
+Users browsing this forum: aserendipity, Bing [Bot] and 6 guests